-31 of the Best Marvel Gifts for Die-Hard Fans Right Now
+32 of the Best Marvel Gifts to Marvel At [Gift Guide]

 - Features hundreds of questions

-Think you have your knowledge about the Marvel universe in place?
+Think you have your knowledge about the Marvel world in place?
 Check out this cool Trivia Box Card Game by Marvel Comics that brings you hundreds of questions, including 20 collectible character cards.

 It is a perfect game for 2-4 players that allows you and your friends to challenge each other’s aptitude about their favorite superheroes and form special bonds over shared knowledge and the range of collectibles it offers.